Real One Hit Wonders

 |Ralph Kramden and Ed Norton doing the Hucklebuck|

 A while back I sort of debunked “One Hit Wonders” lists in my “One Hit Wonders (Not!)” post as there were so many songs that just don’t qualify.
 So I thought I’d share a list of songs that are truly “one and done” hit songs.
-Once again following the definition laid out by music journalist Wayne Jancik “an act that has won a position on a national, pop, Top 40 record chart just once.”
+Once again following the definition laid out by music journalist Wayne Jancik “an act that has won a position on The Billboard (Hot 100) Top 40 record chart just once.”
 This from the ‘The Billboard Book of One-Hit Wonders’ (1998).

 In my last post there is this one hit wonder by The Buggles, “Video Killed the Radio Star” (1979-80) this song is oddly often overlooked on most ‘one hit’ lists yet it is one of the biggest of them all, not many songs hit #1 in 16 different countries!